Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Accelerated Feasibility and Optimization Methods

-\paragraph{Further Algorithms and Oracle Models (When $m$ is Large)} We first note two existing accelerated methods applicable when $m$ is large and each component of the maximum is $L$-smooth.
+{\bf Further Methods and Oracle Models (When $n$ is Large).} Lastly, since the level projection and generalized gradient methods scale poorly with $n$ (i.e., requiring QP solves), we note two methods applicable when $n$ is large and each $h_i$ when squared is $L$-smooth.
 The accelerated smoothing method of~\cite{Nesterov2005,Beck2012} replaces the finite maximum by a $1/\epsilon$-smooth approximation.
 Then applying Nesterov's accelerated method gives an overall convergence rate of $O(L/T)$, improving on the subgradient method's $O(1/\sqrt{T})$.
-Renegar and Grimmer~\cite{RenegarGrimmer2022}'s restarting scheme showed such a method can attain a faster $L/\mu\log(1/\epsilon)$, when $\mu$-strong convexity additionally holds.
-Alternatively, replacing the finite maximum by $\max_{\theta\in \Delta} \sum \theta_i f_i(x)$ where $\Delta$ is the simplex gives an equivalent convex-concave minimax optimization problem.
-Then the same $O(L/T)$ speed up can be attained by Nemirovski's convergence rate for the extragradient method~\cite{Nemirovski2004}.
+Renegar and Grimmer~\cite{RenegarGrimmer2022}'s restarting scheme showed such a method can attain a faster $O(1/\sqrt{\epsilon})$ rate, when $\mu$-strong convexity additionally holds.
+Alternatively, replacing the finite maximum by $\max_{\theta\in \Delta} \sum \theta_i h_i(x)$ where $\Delta$ is the simplex gives an equivalent convex-concave minimax optimization problem.
+Then the same $O(L/T)$ speed up can be attained by the extragradient method~\cite{Nemirovski2004}.

 Other sophisticated nonsmooth minimization methods could also be explored.
-Classical bundle methods~\cite{Lemarechal1975,Wolfe1975}, which construct cutting plane models used to produce stable descent sequences, could be applied with convergence guarantees following from their recent literature~\cite{Lan2015,Du2017,Liang2021,Atenas2021,Diaz2023}.
-An alternative scheme for minimizing finite maximums of smooth functions was recently proposed by Han and Lewis~\cite{xySurveryDescent2021}.
-Their approach aims to maintain (at least) $m$ points, each staying within a smooth region of the objective (where a single $f_i$ attains the maximum).
-Then each iteration solves a relatively simple second-order cone program to update each point within its region.
+Classical bundle methods~\cite{Lemarechal1975,Wolfe1975}, which construct cutting plane models used to produce stable descent sequences, could be applied with convergence guarantees following from their recent literature~\cite{Lan2015,Du2017,Liang2021,atenas2023unified,diaz2023optimal}.
+An alternative scheme for minimizing finite maximums of smooth functions was recently proposed by Han and Lewis~\cite{han2023survey}.
+Their approach aims to maintain (at least) $n$ points, each staying within a smooth region of the objective (where a single $h_i$ attains the maximum).
+Then, each iteration solves a relatively simple second-order cone program to update each point within its region.